Artistic Director of pounds per square inch performance

 Throughout this art-making we ask: ‘With others, how are we transformed, imprisoned, or set free, by our habit selves, our natural and constructed environments?
 Can we embrace the unknown to learn beyond division (of culture, art form, nationhood)?
 How do we, together, in our individual distinctiveness, negotiate with integrity in order to share resources and life, not only as human nature, but Nature’s human?
 Gerry Trentham

 Gerry Trentham’s art and art teaching stems from his interest in the transformative human body/mind as a primary source for creation and performance.
 His work organically developed from dance and theatre, founded in his advanced study of both disciplines, to performance/visual art that interlaces and layers written/spoken poetic text, dance, human gesture, sound, music, with visual and media art and teaching that transits disciplinary boundaries.
 Gerry is interested in the power of the collective to focus attention and breed deep consciousness in self and other.
 In his art works he invites his collaborators, with their histories and practices, into initial inquiries and creation processes where no one form or one person is in service to another.
-He leads his team from stillness to life, silence to voice/music/sound, and imagination to refined image through a process of generosity, rigor, curiosity, and grit; all to explore the living whole and reveal how parts, selves or communities have been declared/become separate — primal, ancient, cultured, rural, emotional, intellectual, contemporary, sexual, urban, physical and spiritual.
+He is interested, with others, in exploring how the living whole revelas parts, selves or communities that are declared/become separate.
 His teaching and mentoring reflects his understanding of how the collective gathers moments of artful precision and range, and constructs and installs a conscious architecture that seamlessly transits, negotiates and houses contents, forms and perspectives.
-He is interested in how he and this team test presence and integrity and commit to a seamless interplay of formless forms that speaks to a truly inclusive audience and respects difference.
+He is interested in how he and this team test presence and integrity in ways that speaks to a truly inclusive audience.
 His teaching is sourced in his art-making and his eternal interest in his own and other’s potential presence in performance.

 Gerry began his performance career as a dancer and was acclaimed for his performances throughout North America and Europe in the works of many prominent contemporary choreographers, including a seven-year tenure with Serge Bennathan’s Dancemakers.
 He was internationally acclaimed for his performance in Bennathan’s Chronicles of a Simple Life.
 The New York Times dance critic Anna Kisselgoff called his performance, “remarkably lyrical”, and Clive Barnes of the New York Post wrote, “…powerfully acted by the outstanding Gerry Trentham”.
 Seven works in which he has originated roles have been nominated for and/or received Toronto Dora Awards.